ericrobolson/AssetBuilder/README.md

 - - - `advance-wars-battle` view type renders the sprite in a side view seen in Advance Wars battles
 - - - `pokemon-battle` view type renders the sprite in two views: a front and back view.
 This is what is typically seen during Pokemon Fire Red for example.
 - - - `internal-camera` view type simply uses the Blender camera and all its settings.
 - - - `--num-rotations INT` is an optional argument that is only applicable for isometric views.
 - - - `--animations CSV_ANIMATIONS_LIST` is an optional argument that takes a CSV list of animations.
 When provided it will only render those animations.
 - - - If there are errors, try deleting all default lights as well as any default cameras.
 - `mega-sheet` will take in a directory of Blender files, a view type, and generate a spritesheet based on the animations included if they exist.
 The resulting file will be a power of 2 to minimize GPU hiccups.
-- - `blend2sheet {SOURCE_DIR} {OUTPUT_DIR} {SPRITE_WIDTH} {SPRITE_HEIGHT} [sidescroller isometric top-down advance-wars-battle pokemon-battle camera] [--num-rotations {INT}]`
+- - `blend2sheet {SOURCE_DIR} {OUTPUT_DIR} {OUTPUT_NAME} {SPRITE_WIDTH} {SPRITE_HEIGHT} [sidescroller isometric top-down advance-wars-battle pokemon-battle camera] [--num-rotations {INT}]`
 - - - `sidescroller` view type renders the sprite in a platformer view
 - - - `isometric` view type renders the sprite in an isometric view
 - - - `top-down` view type renders the sprite in a top down view
 - - - `advance-wars-battle` view type renders the sprite in a side view seen in Advance Wars battles
 - - - `pokemon-battle` view type renders the sprite in two views: a front and back view.
 This is what is typically seen during Pokemon Fire Red for example.
 - - - `internal-camera` view type simply uses the Blender camera and all its settings.
 - - - `--num-rotations INT` is an optional argument that is only applicable for isometric views.
 - - - If there are errors, try deleting all default lights as well as any default cameras.

 ## Examples

 Look at the `Makefile` to see a list of example invocations.

 ### font-map

 When this command is ran, a densely packed spritesheet of characters and JSON mapping will be generated.
 The texture will be sized to a power of 2 on the width and height and each sprite will be cropped to minimize empty space.

 Each JSON file will have the total width, the height, as well as the name.